Zach-Pate/Become-App/README.md

 *   **Draggable Events:** You can drag and drop events to reschedule them.
 *   **Snapping:** Events snap to 15-minute increments for easy alignment.
 *   **Dynamic Tile Sizing:** Event tiles are sized based on their duration.
+*   **Persistence:** Your schedule is saved and will be there the next time you open the app.

 ## Getting Started